Do rental cars really go faster in every gear?

 Even if you have a pre-set insurance preferences with a particular rental company, it pays to stop and consider whether those preferences are appropriate for the rental car you are about to drive.

 Once you have confirmed that the rental car is insured it also pays to check what the excess is.
 Often the standard excess can be a few thousand dollars but you can usually pay a little extra to reduce the excess to a few hundred dollars.
 This is also a good time to check your travel insurance (a must have for any overseas travel) because some travel insurance will pay part of the excess in the event of an accident.
-If, while renting a car* (see definition below), you are covered by the Corporate Travel, Expatriate Travel or Short-term travel insurance that RMS buys for the church then you do not need to pay extra to reduce the excess below AUD$5,000 because this is covered by the travel insurance – but you still need to make sure that the rental car is insured!
+If, while renting a car* (see definition below), you are covered by the Corporate Travel, International Service Employee Travel or Short-term travel insurance that RMS buys for the church then you do not need to pay extra to reduce the excess below AUD$5,000 because this is covered by the travel insurance – but you still need to make sure that the rental car is insured!

 *A rental car means a passenger class hatchback, sedan, mini van, station wagon or four-wheel drive rented or hired from a licensed motor vehicle rental company for the sole purpose of carrying the insured person and their travelling companions on public roadways.
 It does not include any other type of vehicle (such as a truck) or vehicle use (such as travelling beyond the limits of any roadway or on any roadway inaccessible to two-wheel drive cars).